About us

 Mission

-We are committed to advocating for the unique expertise of the alternative community mental health sector, and to highlighting the innovative and essential nature of the services it provides to people experiencing mental health challenges.
+We are dedicated to ensuring recognition of the unique competence of the alternative community in mental health, as well as the innovative and indispensable nature of the services offered to people living with mental health problems.

 40 years of RACOR in mental health